Skip to content

 Our Aims and Connected Provision for Writing:

-• Writing is assessed and moderated half termly.
-Class teachers use assessment documents based on end of year expectations.
+• Class teachers use assessment documents based on end of year expectations.
 These documents have been adapted from the Lancashire KLIPs (Key Learning Indicating Performance).
+Writing is assessed half-termly.

 Spelling